 You are the contact person for your chapter.
-Having up to date contact information on the National Leadership, Counselors, your CVA, and District Council is step one of keeping your chapter connected.
+Having up to date contact information on the National Leadership, Counselors, your CVA, and District Council is step one of chapter connectivity.
 You then have to regularly keep in communication with these people.
 Having a list of chapters in your district and immediate area, with email contact information will be resourceful as well.